JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 |----------------------------------------------------------|--------------------------------------------------------|
 | ![](../../../images/ui/search_field/popup-incorrect.png) | ![](../../../images/ui/search_field/popup-correct.png) |

 Show the search field on demand when search is supplementary to other functionality or if space is limited.
 For example, space in the Project view is limited and too loaded to always show the _Speed Search_ bar:

 ![](ptree-correct.png)

 When searching through content that is not displayed on the screen, put the search field on top of the active frame as a popup.
 This makes it more prominent and gives space for search results.
-For example, Search Everywhere is shown on top of the main IDEA frame:
+For example, Search Everywhere is shown on top of the main IDE frame:

 ![](search-everywhere.png)